 Vinyl window frames like these are not only the cheapest replacement window option, but also the easiest to maintain.

 After size, the next biggest factor to take into consideration is the material used in your window frames.

 As the cheapest option available, it’s no surprise that vinyl windows are the most common in today’s homes, though other window materials may offer better durability and a more aesthetically-appealing finish.

 Vinyl Window Replacement Costs

-As a general guide, expect to pay between $300 and $600 for a vinyl window replacement with double-pane glass and a double-hung design.
-We’ll explain exactly what double-hung means later in this guide, but for now, all you need to know is that this is the most common window type, so these figures should give you a good idea as to how much you’ll pay.
+As a general guide, expect to pay between $300 and $600 for a vinyl window replacement with double-pane glass and double-hung windows.
+We’ll explain exactly what double-hung windows are later in this guide, but for now, all you need to know is that this is the most common window type, so these figures should give you a good idea as to how much you’ll pay.

 Having said that, you may find that you get a good vinyl window for as little as $150 or as much as $900 depending on size, glass quality, and other factors.

-Again, vinyl is the least expensive option, but that’s not the only reason why they’re so popular.
-They’re also very easy to clean, require very little maintenance, and has solid energy efficiency.
+Again, vinyl is the least expensive option, but that’s not the only reason why vinyl windows are so popular.
+A vinyl window is also very easy to clean, requires very little maintenance, and has solid energy efficiency.
 Look for energy star certified options.
 Many vinyl casement windows are energy star certified.
 Energy efficiency is highly valuable, as high energy efficiency can save you a lot in utilities bills in the long run.

 If you’re more concerned with keeping costs low than enhancing aesthetic appeal, vinyl is the way to go.
 If you’re looking for new windows to complement the look and feel of your classic or vintage home, then other materials may be better suited.